yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Selecting MMC device and partitions
 ===================================

-To selct an MMC device in u-boot, the command: :command:`mmc dev` could be used.
+To select an MMC device in u-boot, the command: :command:`mmc dev` could be used.
 The general syntax is:

 .. code-block:: console